-Student organizations should consult their faculty advisor regarding fundraising activities.
+Student organizations should consult their faculty advisor (s) regarding fundraising activities.
 The "Request for Fundraiser" form must then be sent to the Vice President Development and Public Relations for approval.
-The form is available in the Student Services - One Stop Shop Office.
+The form is available in the Development Office.
 The following standards apply to each organization:

-- Submit the request form to the Vice President of Development and Public Relations 2 weeks prior to the fundraising activity.
+- Submit the request form to the Vice President of Development and Public Relations two (2) weeks prior to the fundraising activity.
 The VP of Development and Public Relations will notify the organization whether or not the activity is approved. - The student organization sponsoring the fundraiser is responsible for publicity and for organizing the event.